-For every donation opportunity, qualified physicians evaluate the health and suitability of organs at the time of death.
+For every donation opportunity, qualified physicians evaluate the health and suitability of organs, eyes and tissue at the time of death.
 There is no way to know when a person will pass away and create the possibility for donation.
 With advances in medicine happening all the time, we do not know what options may exist at the time of someone’s passing.
 This means that conditions that may rule out donation today may not in the future.

 Registering to be a donor is one way to let the people you love know your wishes after you are gone.
 If you believe in donation, registering is important because it helps ensure that transplantable organs are not lost due to lack of authorization.
 By registering, you create an opportunity to save lives.

 Can someone who is gay be an organ donor?

 Organ donation policy is regulated by the U.S. department of Health and Human Services (HHS).
 A person’s sexual orientation, gender, gender identity or expression does NOT prevent that person from becoming an organ donor.
 Anyone who believes in donation is encouraged to register as a donor.

 Can someone who is gay be an eye and tissue donor?